7 Breastfeeding Myths Busted

 5. You Can Overfeed a Breastfed Baby

 If a baby is exclusively breastfed, it is not possible to overfeed them.
 Full stop.
-You will not ‘spoil’ your little one or teach them bad habits if you nurse then every time they need food or comfort (6).
+You will not ‘spoil’ your little one or teach them bad habits if you nurse them every time they need food or comfort (6).
 This is because breastfeeding at the breast is so responsive and adaptive.
-It is however possible to over feed a baby expressed breast milk or formula from a bottle.
+It is, however, possible to overfeed a baby expressed breast milk or formula from a bottle.

 6. Breast Milk Causes Cavities in Teeth

-Practicing good dental hygiene is important for all babies and children aa soon as they have teeth.
-The NHS offers free, up to date advice on how to best care for your babe’s teeth, however they are fed.
-(7)
+Practicing good dental hygiene is important for all babies and children as soon as they have teeth.
+The NHS offers free, up-to-date advice on how to best care for your baby, toddler or child's teeth, regardless of how they are fed (7).

 7. Your Child Will Breastfeed Until Adulthood Unless You Wean Them

-Once more this misconception seems to be rooted in cultural ideals surrounding independence and autonomy in young children and even babies.
-Every single child in the history of the human race weaned at some point and yours will too if you decide against parent-led weaning.
-Your aunt may have terrified you with horror stories about 15 year olds nursing, but if there is any truth in such tales, then that are extremely rare and do not represent the vast majority of people’s experiences.
+Once more, this misconception seems to be rooted in cultural ideals surrounding independence and autonomy in young children and even babies.
+Every single child in the history of the human race has weaned at some point, and yours will too if you decide against parent-led weaning.
+Your aunt may have terrified you with horror stories about 15-year-olds nursing, but if there is any truth in such tales, then they are extremely rare and do not represent the vast majority of people’s experiences.
 If you are happy to nurse your child beyond infancy, you should do just that!
 There are no known drawbacks, but there are a myriad of benefits for you both.

 With love,